Bhanuraj23m0316iitb/End-to-End-project-using-Gemini-Pro-LLM/README.md

 streamlit run app.py
 ```
 2. Choose mode:
---Image Analysis: Upload an image and optionally add a prompt
+- **Image Analysis**: Upload an image and optionally add a prompt
---Text Chat: Type questions in the text input field
+- **Text Chat**: Type questions in the text input field

+3. Interact with the AI: